jp2321/dl4cv_dev/chapters/chapter2.md

 <exercise id="6" title="Hands on image reading">

 Read the dog.jpeg image from disk.
-It is in the exercise folder.
+It is in the exercises folder.
 First, read it as a black and white image, second as a colored image.
 Display both image.